SpeciesFileGroup/taxonworks/spec/README.md

 Directory Organization
 ======================

-Directories follow standard Rspec conventios, see here: https://www.relishapp.com/rspec/rspec-rails/docs/directory-structure.
+Directories follow standard Rspec conventions, see here: https://www.relishapp.com/rspec/rspec-rails/docs/directory-structure.
 There is one exception to the example directory layout, our /lib tests are all in /lib, rather than spec/.

 Everything else is support for tests.